jr-cologne/gulp-starter-kit/README.md

 Then, follow these instructions:

 1. Execute `git clone https://github.com/jr-cologne/gulp-starter-kit.git your-project-name`.
-This creates a folder called `your-project-name` (change that to your project name) at the current position where your terminal / command prompt is pointing to.
+This creates a folder called `your-project-name` (change that to your project name) at the current location where your terminal / command prompt is pointing to.
 2. Change your working directory to your project folder by executing `cd your-project-name`.
 3. Install all dependencies by executing `npm install`.
 4. Spin up your web development environment with the command `npm start`.